aragorn2101/Bras_dEau_RFI/README.md

 # Bras_dEau_RFI

-RFI measurements at Bras d'Eau (site for ex-MRT and MDT instruments) and script to visualise the data.
+Radio Frequency Interference measurements at Bras d'Eau (site for ex-MRT and MDT instruments) and script to visualise the data.